UAH-IC-Design-Team/sscs-22-project-wrapper/README.md

 # Design Information
 ## Pin List
-The pin list for the SAR ADC can be found [here] (https://docs.google.com/spreadsheets/d/1W1POMTv0muYGoTeH6-UFIFluaF-aqXRq3irdcskvrYA/edit?usp=sharing).
+The pin list for the SAR ADC can be found [here](https://docs.google.com/spreadsheets/d/1W1POMTv0muYGoTeH6-UFIFluaF-aqXRq3irdcskvrYA/edit?usp=sharing).

-The pins are configued in `./caravel/verilog/rtl/user_defines.v`.
+The pins are configued in `./verilog/rtl/user_defines.v`.

+## Note on the SAR ADC output
+Since our design depends on an external clock overclocked above our sample rate, in an effort to conserve pin resources we are adding a small serializer to the output of our ADC to take the 10b parallel output bus and reduce it to a 2b serialized output.
+However, we will make use of the Caravel Logic Analyzer to access the 10b parallel output bus from the ADC.

 ## Device List
 The following devices are currently being used in the SAR ADC.